Superannuation splitting

 • You're unsure whether superannuation needs to be included in your settlement negotiations

-• You're reviewing a consent order that mentions superannuation division
+• Some people are reviewing a consent order that mentions superannuation division.

-If splitting arrangements are not handled correctly, delays can occur when implementing property settlement.
-For example, if a superannuation splitting order is poorly drafted or doesn't meet the legal requirements, the fund trustee may refuse to process it.
+How splitting arrangements are handled is one of a range of matters that may bear on how a property settlement is implemented, with outcomes depending on the circumstances.
+For example, where a superannuation splitting order does not meet the legal requirements, a fund trustee may decline to process it.
 This can leave both parties uncertain about their entitlements and postpone financial closure after separation.

 What to consider